 If you are a ‘vulnerable’ road user, the rules will not apply to you.
 However, it remains unclear whether the rules will apply to claims on behalf of children or to other vulnerable claimants who lack mental capacity, and if they do – to what extent.

 The Small Claims Court is a court that specifically deals with low-value claims.
 It was set up so that claimants could make a small personal injury claim (or money claims) online themselves without using a specialist solicitor if they chose to.

-The current small claims limit for any claim for pain, suffering and loss of amenity is £1,000.
+The previous small claims limit for any claim for pain, suffering and loss of amenity was £1,000.
 Under the new rules, this will be raised to £5,000 for RTA-related injury claims including whiplash; and £2,000 for employers and public liability claims.
 The limit for vulnerable road users will remain the same at £1,000.

 A new ‘self-service’ online portal – called Official Injury Claim – has been created.
-Once this has fully gone live and the new rules are in force, individuals will supposedly be able to make their injury claims easily and securely.
+With the new rules in force, individuals are supposedly able to make their injury claims easily and securely.
 Lawyers will also be able to use the portal.